-- E. If an Interconnection Customer requests that the feasibility study evaluate multiple potential Points of Common Coupling, any additional evaluations shall be paid for by the Interconnection Customer. - F. To remain in consideration for interconnection, an Interconnection Customer must return the executed Feasibility Sstudy Aegreement and pay the required study deposit within five (5) Business Days. - G. The feasibility study shall consider a base case, as well as all Generating Facilities and Microgrids (and any identified Network Upgrades) that, on the date the study commenced: (i) are directly interconnected to the EPS; (ii) have a pending higher or lower queued Interconnection Application depending in the geographical location of the project; and (iii) have no Queue Position but have executed an Interconnection Agreement.
-The feasibility study will consist of a power flow and short circuit analysis.
-The feasibility study shall consider the proposed interconnection's Export Capacity, design, and operating characteristics and study the project according to how it is proposed to be operated if the proposed interconnection complies with Section 1.47Section 1.47Section 1.47Section 5.121.47, uses devices tested to national standards, or is approved by the EPS Operator. - H. A feasibility study report shall be completed and transmitted to the Interconnection Customer within twenty (20an average of forty (40) Business Days after the feasibility impact study agreement is signed by the Parties.
-The feasibility study report shall identify any potential adverse system impacts that would result from the interconnection as proposed, including but not limited to: - (1) Initial identification of any circuit breaker short circuit capability limits exceeded as a result of the interconnection; - (2) Initial identification of any thermal overload or voltage limit violations resulting from the interconnection; - (3) Initial review of grounding requirements per IEEE C62.92.6 for inverter-based systems, and electric system protection; and - (4) Description and non-binding good faith estimated cost and construction schedule of facilities required to interconnect and to address the identified short circuit and power flow issues, including identification of potential increased expenses due to location, Distribution System assets, or other relevant factors.
+- E. If an Interconnection Customer requests that the feasibility study evaluate multiple potential Points of Common Coupling, any additional evaluations shall be paid for by the Interconnection Customer. - F. To remain in consideration for interconnection, an Interconnection Customer must return the executed Ffeasibility Sstudy Angreement and pay the required study deposit within five (5) Business Days. - G. The feasibility study shall consider a base case,6 as well as all Generating Facilities and Microgrids (and any identified Network Upgrades) that, on the date the study commenced: (i) are directly interconnected to the EPS; (ii) have a pending higher or lower queued Interconnection Application depending in the geographical location of the project; and (iii) have no Queue Position but have executed an Interconnection Agreement.
+The feasibility study will consider the proposed interconnection's Export Capacity, design, and operating characteristics and study the project according to how it is proposed to be operated if the proposed interconnection complies with Section 1.47Section 1.47Section 1.47Section 1.47Section 1.47Section 1.47Section 1.47Section 2.121.47, uses devices tested to national standards, or is approved by the EPS Operator. - H. A feasibility study report shall be completed and transmitted to the Interconnection Customer within twenty (20an average of forty (40) Business Days after the feasibility impact study agreement is signed by the Parties.
+The feasibility study report shall identify any potential adverse system impacts that would result from the interconnection as proposed, including but not limited to: - Initial identification of any circuit breaker short circuit capability limits exceeded as a result of the interconnection; - (2) Initial identification of any thermal overload or voltage limit violations resulting from the interconnection; - (3) Initial review of grounding requirements per IEEE C62.92.6 for inverterbased systems, and electric system protection; and - (4) Description and non-binding good faith estimated cost and construction schedule of facilities required to interconnect and to address the identified short circuit and power flow issues, including identification of potential increased expenses due to location, Distribution System assets, or other relevant factors.
 Good faith cost estimates provided in each instance should be itemized and break down costs by equipment, labor and other cost categories.
-They should also provide the components for direct, indirect, and other identified cost categories .
+They should